codio/site/source/docs/classes/monitor/grading.html.md

 ---
-title: Grading student code
+title: Grading project work
 class_name: docs
 full_width: true
 ---

-Codio's grading features address four important aspects of student grading.
+Codio's grading features address four important aspects when grading student projects.

-- **Assign grade** - manually reviewing student code projects and then assigning a grade.
+- **Assign grade** - manually reviewing student projects and then assigning a grade.
 - **Grading moderation** - having other lecturers review grades already assigned in order to monitor consistency of grading.
 - **Grading rubric** - This provides a grading guideline framework for teachers.
 Please [click here](/docs/classes/classmanagement/rubric) for details.
 - **LMS gradebook sycnhronization** - This feature ensures that when teachers release grades, the data is passed automatically to any LTI enabled LMS platform such as Moodle, Blackboard and Canvas.